plcharbonneau/consul-demo/README.md

 ### Requirements

 - AWS account & credentials
-- AWS Route53 Hosted Zone ID
+- AWS Route53 Subzone (that you have write permissions to)
-  - Terraform creates FQDNs for instances & load balancers
+  - Terraform will create FQDNs for instances & load balancers in this subzone
 - Consul Enterprise License (Highly Recommended)
   - If not specified - Consul Enterprise demo-binary will shutdown in 30m
   - After no-license shutdown